keptn/spec/shipyard.md

 ## test

 Defines the test strategy used to validate a deployment.
 Failed tests result in an automatic roll-back of the latest deployment in case of a blue/green deployment strategy.
-Keptn supports the test `strategy` set to:
+For example, the *jmeter-service* supports the test `strategy` set to:
   * `functional`: Test a deployment based on functional tests.
   * `performance`: Test a deployment based on performance/load tests.